-DEUTSCHE BANK TRUST COMPANY AMERICAS, as depositary (herein called the "Depositary"), hereby certifies that is the owner of American Depositary Shares (hereinafter "ADS"), representing deposited ordinary shares, no Par Value including evidence of rights to receive such ordinary shares (the "Shares") of Incannex Healthcare Limited, a company incorporated under the laws of the Commonwealth of Australia (the "Company").
-As of the date of the Deposit Agreement (hereinafter referred to), each ADS represents 25 Shares deposited under the Deposit Agreement with the Custodian which at the date of execution of the Deposit Agreement is National Nominees Limited (the "Custodian").
-The ratio of Depositary Shares to shares of stock is subject to subsequent amendment as provided in Article IV of the Deposit Agreement.
-The Depositary's Corporate Trust Office is located at 60 Wall Street, New York, New York 10005, U.S.A.
+DEUTSCHE BANK TRUST COMPANY AMERICAS, as depositary (herein called the "Depositary"), hereby certifies th American Depositary Shares (hereinafter "ADS"), representing deposited ordinary shares, no P owner of rights to receive such ordinary shares (the "Shares") of Incannex Healthcare Limited, a company incorporated under the la Australia (the "Company").
+As of the date of the Deposit Agreement (hereinafter referred to), each ADS represents 50 Sha Agreement with the Custodian which at the date of execution of the Deposit Agreement is National Nominees Limited (the Depositary Shares to shares of stock is subject to subsequent amendment as provided in Article IV of the Deposit Agreeme Trust Office is located at 60 Wall Street, New York, New York 10005, U.S.A.

-(1) The Deposit Agreement.
-This American Depositary Receipt is one of an issue of American Depositary Receipts ("Receipts"), all issued or to be issued upon the terms and conditions set forth in the Deposit Agreement, dated as of , 2021 (as amended from time to time, the "Deposit Agreement"), by and upon the terms and conditions set forth in the Depositary Receipt is one of an issue of American Depositary Receipts (Receipts), an issued of the Bissued upon the terms and conditions set forth in the Deposit Agreement, dated as of , 2021 (as amended from time to time, the "Deposit Agreement"), by and among the Company, the Depositary, and all Holders and Beneficial Owners from time to time of Receipts issued thereunder, each of whom by accepting a Receipt agrees to become a party thereto and becomes bound by all the terms and conditions thereof.
-The Deposit Agreement sets forth the rights and obligations of Holders and Beneficial Owners of Receipts and the rights and duties of the Depositary in respect of the Shares deposited thereunder and any and all other securities, property and cash from time to time, received in respect of such Shares and held thereunder (such Shares, other securities, property and cash are herein called "Deposited Securities").
+(1) The Deposit Agreement, This American Depositary Receipt is one of an issue of American Depositary Receipts ("Rece upon the terms and conditions set forth in the Deposit Agreement, dated as of , 2021 (as amended from time to time, the among the Company, the Depositary, and all Holders and Beneficial Owners from time to time of Receipts issued thereund Receipt agrees to become a party thereto and becomes bound by all the terms and conditions thereof.
+The Deposit Agreeme obligations of Holders and Beneficial Owners of Receipts and the rights and duties of the Depositary in respect of the Shar and all other securities, property and cash from time to time, received in respect of such Shares and held thereunder (such and cash are herein called "Deposited Securities").
 Copies of the Deposit Agreement are on file at the Corporate Trust Office of the Depositary and the Custodian.